zxcwhale/android_hal_gpsbds/README.md

 ## Sepcial notes

 1. This project is build and tested on origin android v4.0.4.
-2. Someone said they found it also work well on origin android4.4 and android5.x.
-3. It definitelly NOT work on any MTK android version.
+2. It definitelly NOT work on any MTK android version.
-4. Not guarantee anything on other android versions.
+3. Not guarantee anything on other android versions.

 ## How to use